The Old Man and his Sons: Later history and interpretations

-The political motto "Unity is strength" was definitely associated with the fable by the trade union organisations that adopted it.
+The political motto "Unity is strength" was definitely associated with the fable by the various trade union organisations that adopted it.
 A depiction of a man kneeling over a bundle of sticks on the ground was used, often accompanied by the motto on, for example, the badge of the Nottinghamshire Miners Association, on a Durham trade union banner, and on a trade token of the Worcestershire Co-operative Society.
 Some of these show a man crouched with one knee on a bundle of sticks, straining to break them, in a pose that appears related to John Tenniel's picture of the scene in the edition of Aesop's fables that he illustrated.
 The fable was also referred to by American trade union organisations in the 20th century, and it was among those chosen in 1970 by the activist Jacob Lawrence for illustration in gouaches which draw out the story's moral truth.

 Earlier the fable was retold in a long poem that made no reference to Aesop but was represented as happening in England.
-This first appeared as a 1795 illustrated broadsheet published in London and Bath with the title “The old man, his children, and the bundle of sticks”.
-There “A good old man, no matter where, Whether in York or Lancashire,” gives the lesson on his deathbed and the poem concludes with a Christian reflection.
+This first appeared as a 1795 illustrated broadsheet published in London and Bath with the title "The old man, his children, and the bundle of sticks".
+There "A good old man, no matter where, Whether in York or Lancashire," gives the lesson on his deathbed and the poem concludes with a Christian reflection.
 Over the following decades of the 19th century, it also appeared as a cheaply printed chapbook and in book-length collections of moralising works.

 Yakov Perelman had analyzed the story from a physical viewpoint in his book Mechanics for Entertainment.
-According to his calculations, in case of seven sticks, the bundle is approximately 80 times as hard to break as each individual rod.
+According to his calculations, in the case of seven sticks, the bundle is approximately 80 times as hard to break as each individual rod.